 Disclaimer: Things you buy from the linked items below helps our site to continue.
-Thanks for your support ❤
+You can click the image to see the product Thanks for your support ❤

 My power bank that is similar to this is no longer available but I still recommend Romoss.
 It is best to be equipped with a high-capacity power bank that is compatible with any devices.

 This one has input for micro, type-c, and lightning USB and can charge two devices at the same time.